tnebooks/10th-science/content.en/laws-of-motion/_index.md

 ### Types of Inertia

-a) Inertia of rest: The resistance of a body to change its state of rest is called inertia of rest.
+a)**Inertia of rest:** The resistance of a body to change its state of rest is called inertia of rest.

-b) Inertia of motion: The resistance of a body to
+b) **Inertia of motion:** The resistance of a body to change its state of motion is called inertia of motion.

-10th\_Science\_Unit-1.indd 2 06-12-2021 17:28:44

-3 **Laws of motion**
+c) **Inertia of direction:** The resistance of a body to change its direction of motion is called inertia of direction.

+### Examples of Inertia

+- An athlete runs some distance before jumping.
+Because, this will help him jump longer and higher.
+(Inertia of motion)

+- When you make a sharp turn while driving a car, you tend to lean sideways, (Inertia of direction).

+- When you vigorously shake the branches of a tree, some of the leaves and fruits are detached and they fall down, (Inertia of rest).

+**Figure 1.1** Inertia of motion

+  ## LINEAR MOMENTUM

+The impact of a force is more if the velocity and the mass of the body is more.
+To quantify the impact of a force exactly, a new physical quantity known as linear momentum is defined.
+The linear momentum measures the impact of a force on a body.

+**The product of mass and velocity of a moving body gives the magnitude of linear momentum.
+It acts in the direction of the velocity of the object.** Linear momentum is a vector quantity.

+Linear Momentum = mass × velocity p = mv . . . . . . . . . .
+(1.1)

+ It helps to measure the magnitude of a force.
+Unit of momentum in SI system is kg m s^–1^ and in C.G.S system its unit is g cm s^-1^.

 ## NEWTON’S LAWS OF MOTION

 ### Newton’s First Law

 This law states that every body continues **to be in its state of rest or the state of uniform motion along a straight line unless it is acted upon by some external force.** It gives the definition of force as well as inertia.

 ### Force

-Force is an external effort in the form of push or pull, which: 1. produces or tries to produce the motion of
+Force is an external effort in the form of push or pull, which:

-a static body.
+1. produces or tries to produce the motion of a static body.

 2. stops or tries to stop a moving body.
-3. changes or tries to change the direction of

-motion of a moving body.
+3. changes or tries to change the direction of motion of a moving body.
 Force has both magnitude and direction.
 So, it is a vector quantity.

 ### Types of forces

-Based on the direction in which the forces act, they can be classified into two types as: (a) Like parallel forces and (b) Unlike parallel forces. (a) **Like parallel forces:** Two or more forces of
+Based on the direction in which the forces act, they can be classified into two types as: (a) Like parallel forces and (b) Unlike parallel forces.

-equal or unequal magnitude acting along the same direction, parallel to each other are called like parallel forces.
+(a) **Like parallel forces:** Two or more forces of equal or unequal magnitude acting along the same direction, parallel to each other are called like parallel forces.

 (b) **Unlike parallel forces:** If two or more equal forces or unequal forces act along opposite directions parallel to each other, then they are called unlike parallel forces.
 Action of forces are given in Table 1.1.

 ### Resultant Force

-When several forces act simultaneously on the same body, then the combined effect of the multiple forces can be represented by a single force, which is termed as ‘_resultant force_’.
+When several forces act simultaneously on the same body, then the combined effect of the multiple forces can be represented by a single force, which is termed as ‘resultant force’.
 It is equal to the vector sum (adding the magnitude of the forces with their direction) of all the forces.

-change its state of motion is called inertia of motion.

-c) Inertia of direction: The resistance of a body to change its direction of motion is called inertia of direction.

-### Examples of Inertia

-� An athlete runs some distance before jumping.
-Because, this will help him jump longer and higher.
-(Inertia of motion)

-� When you make a sharp turn while driving a car, you tend to lean sideways, (Inertia of direction).

-� When you vigorously shake the branches of a tree, some of the leaves and fruits are detached and they fall down, (Inertia of rest).

-**Figure 1.1** Inertia of motion

-## LINEAR MOMENTUM

-The impact of a force is more if the velocity and the mass of the body is more.
-To quantify the impact of a force exactly, a new physical quantity known as linear momentum is defined.
-The linear momentum measures the impact of a force on a body.

-**The product of mass and velocity of a moving body gives the magnitude of linear momentum.
-It acts in the direction of the velocity of the object.** Linear momentum is a vector quantity.

-Linear Momentum = mass × velocity p = mv . . . . . . . . . .
-(1.1) It helps to measure the magnitude of

-a force.
-Unit of momentum in SI system is kg m s–1 and in C.G.S system its unit is g cm s-1.

-10th\_Science\_Unit-1.indd 3 06-12-2021 17:28:45

-4**10th Standard Science**

-If the resultant force of all the forces acting on a body is equal to zero, then the body will be in equilibrium.
-Such forces are called **balanced forces**.
-If the resultant force is not equal to zero, then it causes the motion of the body due to **unbalanced forces Examples:** Drawing water from a well, force applied with a crow bar, forces on a weight balance, etc.

-A system can be brought to equilibrium by applying another force, which is equal to the resultant force in magnitude, but opposite in direction.
-Such force is called as ‘**Equilibrant**’.

-**1.4.5 Rotating Effect of Force**

-Have you observed the position of the handle in a door?
-It is always placed at the edge of door and not at some other place.
-Why?
-Have you tried to push a door by placing your hand closer to the hinges or the fixed edge?
-What do you observe?

-The door can be easily opened or closed when you apply the force at a point far away from the fixed edge.
-In this case, the effect of the force you apply is to turn the door about the fixed edge.
-This turning effect of the applied force is more when the distance between the fixed edge and the point of application of force is more.

-_Hinges_

-_Axis of rotation_ +z

-_z_

-_dO_

-F

-**Figure 1.3 Rotating effect of a force**

-The axis of the fixed edge about which the door is rotated is called as the ‘_axis of rotation_’.
-Fix one end of a rod to the floor/wall, and apply a force at the other end tangentially.

 **(a)** Unlike parallel forces – Tug of war